m-abdelgawad/server-monitoring-tool/README.md

 <img src="images/cover.jpg" alt="Cover Image">

-* Project Name: Monitoring Server Resources
+* Project Name: Server Resources Monitor
 * Version: v1.0.0

 ### Description

-Monitoring server resources continuously is like keeping a watchful eye on the heartbeat of your online presence, ensuring its optimal health and uninterrupted functionality.

-So, I developed this project to monitor the resources on the server where I am hosting my personal portfolio website: automagicdeveloper.com
+I developed this project to monitor the resources on the server where I am hosting my personal portfolio website: automagicdeveloper.com

 Here is the workflow of the project: